-Hot water plays such a pivotal role in our daily lifestyles, so it’s essential that you choose the best hot water system to efficiently match the requirements of your house in Perth.
-With the wide range of brands and models available, the process of choosing one specific hot water system can be quite overwhelming.
-The team at No Probs Plumbing and Electrical have put together this article to help you make the right decision, leaving you with a more desirable energy bill and a consistent flow of hot water in your home.
+Choosing the right hot water system for your home is essential.
+With the wide range of brands and models available, the process of choosing the best hot water system can be quite overwhelming.
+The team at No Probs Plumbing and Electrical has put together this article to help you make the right decision, leaving you with a lower energy bill and a consistent flow of hot water in your home.

-The first key step in choosing the best hot water system for your home in Perth is to analyse the size of your household to understand how much water is used on average.
+The first step in choosing the best hot water system for your home is to look at the size of your household to understand your hot water needs.
 Generally speaking, one person typically uses 50L of hot water in a day but may require more if they shower longer, wash clothes in warm or hot water often, and use the dishwasher frequently.

-The three main types of hot water systems in Perth are electric, gas and solar.
-While each has their benefits, it’s important to briefly outline their differences to see which one may be best for your situation.
+The three main types of hot water systems in Perth are electric, gas, and solar.
+While each has its benefits, it’s important to briefly outline their differences to see which one may be best for your situation.

 ELECTRIC HOT WATER SYSTEMS

-Electric hot water systems are usually cheaper to purchase and install than other systems.
+Electric hot water systems are usually cheaper to purchase and install compared to other systems.
 However, due to the cost of electricity, these systems will cost significantly more to operate on an annual basis.
 An electric hot water system that runs off-peak electricity is cheaper to run, but will also need a larger tank because the heated water needs to last all day.
 If you’re hoping to cut down on electricity bills and be more environmentally conscious – you may want to keep browsing.

 GAS HOT WATER SYSTEMS